 Hedging, defined as using a strategy to offset the risk of market movements, may not always be the correct course of action to manage your overseas exposure but in most cases hedging can help you strike the right balance between risk and reward.
 If you hedge all of your currency exposure it means you could miss out on the positive impact of exchange rate moves in your favour but by not hedging at all you could lose out if the market moves against you.
 With many economists and market analysts in agreement that currency volatility will be higher throughout 2020, building the correct hedging strategy will be an important step for businesses who are heavily exposed to currency markets.

-The Three Pillars of a Successful Hedging Strategy
+The Four Pillars of a Successful Hedging Strategy

 Whilst one company’s hedging strategy will look different to the next, it is important to review the three key pillars (as outlined by Currencies Direct) to determine the most appropriate solution for you.